Why I Love MidwivesJan 05, 2020

 “I have the absolute privilege to be a Midwife.
 It is such a gift to help women celebrate the miracle of pregnancy and birth.

-During the postpartum care, we see women and baby at home for the first two weeks, and then continue care in our clinic until six weeks.
+During the postpartum care, we see women and babies at home for the first two weeks, and then continue care in our clinic until six weeks.
 We assist with breastfeeding and ensure mom and baby are healthy and well.

 Midwives are in high demand, which can make it sometimes challenging to get one.
 Call your local midwifery office or the midwifery association of your province as soon as you discover you are pregnant.”